arthru/hashbang-invoice/README.md

-hashbang_invoice
+hashbang_modules
 ================

-An OpenERP module that overrides default invoice reports
+An OpenERP modules that overrides default invoice and sale order reports